hyperledger/identus-cloud-agent/docs/guides/deploying-node.md

 docker pull ghcr.io/input-output-hk/prism-node:2.2.1
 ```

-By default, Node will run with an `in-memory` ledger, which is ideal for development purposes.
+By default, Node will run with an `in-memory` ledger, ideal for development purposes.
 To run it on Cardano, you must set the `NODE_LEDGER` environment variable to `cardano`.
-If you do this, Node will start utilizing the Cardano wallet backend and DB-sync to query for blocks and submit transactions.
-It is important to have the Cardano wallet backend and DB-sync up and running before running the node with `NODE_LEDGER` set to `cardano`.
+If you do this, Node will utilize the Cardano wallet backend and DB-sync to query for blocks and submit transactions.
+It is crucial to have the Cardano wallet backend and DB-sync running before running the Node with `NODE_LEDGER` set to `cardano`.

 Most up to date instructions on how to run the Cardano wallet backend and DB-sync are available in their respective repositories: